Love's Labor Lost (ER)

 "Love's Labor Lost" is the nineteenth episode of the first season of the American medical drama ER.
 It first aired on March 9, 1995, on NBC in the United States.
 The episode was written by Lance Gentile and directed by Mimi Leder.
-"Love's Labor Lost" earned five Emmy Awards (Writing, Directing, Editing, Sound Editing and Sound Mixing) and several other awards and nominations.
+"Love's Labor Lost" earned five Emmy Awards (Writing, Directing, Editing, Sound Editing and Sound Mixing) and several other awards and nominations, and it is often regarded by fans as the best episode of the series.

 Plot

-Dr. Mark Greene encounters the case of a pregnant woman suffering from what he initially thinks is a urinary tract infection, due to the protein in the urine, but what is actually eclampsia.
+Dr. Mark Greene encounters the case of a pregnant woman suffering from what he initially thinks is a urinary tract infection, due to protein in the urine, but what is actually eclampsia.
 With the obstetrics attending unavailable, he decides to try to deliver her baby in the ER, first through vaginal delivery.
 Motionless, after a McRobert's maneuver fails, he's forced to perform a crash c-section with tragic results.
 Elsewhere, a teenager is accidentally poisoned by insecticides and Dr. Peter Benton has to deal with the aftermath of his mother's fall.